Skip to main content

 51 mentions Positive Neutral Negative

 The music in the game receives a mixed reception, with many praising its quality and ability to enhance the gameplay experience, particularly during battles and transitions.
 While some players find the soundtrack to be fantastic and fitting, others criticize it for being repetitive or not well-suited to the game.
-Overall, the music is generally considered a strong point, contributing positively to the game's atmosphere, though some users express a desire for better sound options and more variety.
+Overall, the music is generally regarded as a strong point, contributing positively to the game's atmosphere, though some users express a desire for better sound options and more variety.

 • “The music is phenomenal and I think anyone with the money should buy this game right now!”